adamsilver/fdpb/01-Register.md

 ## Positioning

+TODO: The Definitive Guide To Form Label Positioning by Jessica Enders

 It's easy to find research that shows that top-aligned labels (and legends) convert best[^].
 But, if we really had to, we could find research to the contrary.
 With that said, if we're designing inclusive experiences on the web, this implies we're building responsive websites.
 This in turn means that we'll want our forms to be friendly on small screens.

 For this reason alone we'll choose to use labels that sit above their controls.
 Not only do they work on small screens, but they make it easier for different sized labels (and legends) and localized versions to fit more easily within the UI.